liferay/liferay-docs/devGuide/en/chapters/11-alloy-ui.markdown

 <!-- TODO Add screenshot of demo -->

 Let's take a look at how we did this with Alloy UI.
-First we added our HTML - that displays a button of Alloy UI's `aui-btn` button class.
+First we added our HTML - that displays a button of Alloy UI's `aui-btn` module.

 Then, we used a script element to reference Alloy's "seed" file, `aui-min.js`.
 The seed file includes the bare minimum core code required for Alloy UI.
 Any